 Rare Disease Day is an international awareness campaign led by the patient organizations EURORDIS, NORD, and Global Genes among others.
-Together they ally close to a thousand rare disease patient organizations and individuals who are actively promoting research on rare diseases, support commercial development of orphan drugs but most of all are devoted to improving the lives of patients and families suffering from horrific rare diseases.
+Together they ally close to a thousand rare disease patient organizations and individuals who are actively promoting research on rare diseases, supporting commercial development of orphan drugs, and most of all are devoted to improving the lives of patients and families suffering from horrific rare diseases.

 Every last day of February (this year February 28, 2017) hundreds of other patient organizations around the world join events dedicated to Rare Disease Day.
 This year’s slogan states ‘With research, possibilities are limitless’.

-I intend to educate and plant a seed of curiosity among those who never experienced life-threatening, incurable disease.
-This is the time I can share the most exhilarating story about Leber Congenital Amaurosis struggles.
+I intend to educate and plant a seed of curiosity among those who never experienced the life-threatening, incurable disease.
+This is the time I can share the most exhilarating story about Leber’s Congenital Amaurosis struggles.
 I speak about the tools we need to provide to help patients thrive and realize their most intimate dreams.
 By accumulating ideas others can obtain a diversified perspective of people living with rare diseases.
 I highlight the significance of research and passionately press for appreciation for the meaningful role patients play in research & development.
-The image I strive to paint in the fellow travellers’ minds hopefully allows them to refine their understanding about blind people and eventually makes them gain respect for patients that are the driving force in the efforts into finding curable medicines.
+The image I strive to paint in my fellow travelers’ minds hopefully allows them to refine their understanding of blind people and eventually makes them gain respect for patients that are the driving force in the efforts into finding curable medicines.

 #ShowYourRare #RareDisease #Blindness #OrphanDrugs #Cep290 #Lca10 #Leber #Eye